DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

   * **Data Portability**
     * ability of individuals to easily and securely move their personal data from one system, service, or application to another
     * transfer data between platforms
-    * associated wtih data protection and privacy regulations emphasizing user rights and data control
+    * associated with data protection and privacy regulations emphasizing user rights and data control

 ### Threat Modeling

-* process where potential threats are identified, categorized, and analyzed.
+* Process where potential threats are identified, categorized, and analyzed.
 * can be performed proactive during design and development or as a reactive measure once a product has been deployed
 * process identifies
   * the potential harm,